TheConnersMrs/lessons/_posts/2015-09-17-GCSE-ICT-Act-1-Investigation.markdown

 tags: [GCSE, ICT, Animal Shelter, FetchExecute]
 walt:
 - decide the name of the shelter
-- decide the type of animal(s) that the shelter will care for
+- decide the type of animal or animals that the shelter will care for
-- conduct research to find out the cost per year for each of your animal(s) of
+- conduct research to find out the cost per year for the animal or animals of
 - food
 - medical requirements e.g. vaccinations
 - other requirements e.g. bedding
-- any rules and/or regulations relating to your animal(s)
+- any rules and, or regulations relating to the animal or animals
 - the cost per year for staff.
 keywords:
 - keyword here